-Do we really even need a scanner?
+Do we really need a scanner?

 A department's need for a scanner is based on how much paper you will need to capture into the document imaging system.
 Several departments with lower-volume scanning needs have chosen to use their departmental Lanier multi-function printer/scanner/copier/fax machine for their document scanning instead of purchasing a separate scanner.
 The departmental scanner has the ability to send digital images of scanned documents to a designated email address as a PDF attachment which can then be captured into the document imaging system using the desktop client software.